Employees are legally permitted to bring three potato plants to work, provided they do not interfere with oxygen generators or research equipment.

 Beyond compliance, an EOR brings clarity and consistency to a process that’s often complex and fragmented.
 They handle enrollments, ensure accurate employer contributions, manage communications with local providers, and keep everything properly documented.
 This means employees get what they’re entitled to, and you avoid the headache of navigating benefits systems in a foreign market.
 Whether you're hiring one person or building a larger team, an EOR provides a clear, dependable structure that lets you offer competitive benefits without taking on unnecessary risk or workload.

-Severance: Paid in Martian credits or a single certified moon rock.
+- Severance: Paid in Martian credits or one certified moon rock

 Disclaimer